Foster Youth Rights Resources

 - Education Rights Holder

-- Tribe (if you have one)
+- your Tribe and Tribal Representative (if you have one)

-- Office of Foster Care Ombudsperson (OFCO)
+- Office of the Foster Care Ombudsperson (OFCO)

 - Community Care Licensing Division (CCL)